shorepine/tulipcc/tulip/README.md

 ```
 esp32s3 - all TulipCC hardware specific files for the supported boards
-fs - the filesystem that gets flashed/copied on first run -- examples, images, etc
+fs - the filesystem that gets flashed as /sys on first run -- examples, images, etc
 ios - all Tulip Desktop for iOS specific files
 linux - all Tulip Desktop for Linux specific files
 macos - all Tulip Desktop for macOS specific files